A baby step-giant step roadmap algorithm for general algebraic sets: Low dimensional roadmap in a special case

-We are going to describe below, in the special case where $Q$ satisfies Property \ref{property:special1}, an algorithm directly adapted from \cite[Algorithm 15.3]{BPRbook2} for computing a roadmap of certain subvarieties of $\ZZ(Q,\R^k)$ of dimension at most $p$ : this is Algorithm \ref{alg:lowspecial} (Roadmap for Lower Dimensional Special Algebraic Sets)
+We are going to describe below, in the special case where $Q$ defines a bounded real algebraic set and satisfies Property \ref{property:special1}, an algorithm directly adapted from \cite[Algorithm 15.3]{BPRbook2} for computing a roadmap of certain subvarieties of $\ZZ(Q,\R^k)$ of dimension at most $p$: this is Algorithm \ref{alg:lowspecial} (Roadmap for Lower Dimensional Special Algebraic Sets).

 \begin{remark} In all our algorithms, the roadmaps output are represented by a finite number of real univariate representations and curve segments over a point defined by a triangular Thom encoding (see Definitions \ref{blockblock}, \ref{def:triangular-thom-encoding}, and \ref{def:curves} above). \end{remark}